samsuh/2026-journal/README.md

 - Gym - Set B
 - 8pm going away dinner for H

+### DJing
+Watched a video about stems. seems useful, but seems less in-the-flow of playing music, and more playing inside a single song; mashups and stuff to put on a display of skill for the audience. techniques shown are "look at me" but the actual stems stuff might be usable for less attention-grabbing things

 ## 2/27/26 - Friday
 Goals for today:
 - NOT HAPPENING -- ThreeJS - Get through Haunted House Texturing.